Professor in Educational Leadership & Curriculum

 |Fax||+61 3 6226 2569|

-Research higher degree supervision - professional development of school leaders; sustaining school culture; future school leadership and Generation Y Coordinate and teach postgraduate leadership units (Graduate Certificate, Masters)
+Research higher degree supervision - professional development of school leaders; principals and the law; middle-level school leaders.
+Coordinate and teach postgraduate leadership units (Graduate Certificate, Masters)

 Neil is Professor in Educational Leadership and Curriculum.
 He is also an Honorary Professor, The University of Queensland and has been Adjunct Professor, Department of Education, Unitec Institute, New Zealand.
 Prior to coming to the University of Tasmania, Neil was an Associate Professor in the School of Education, The University of Queensland.
 Before joining the university sector, he held various positions in the Queensland Department of Education at regional and central office.
 He has been a Senior Research & Evaluation Officer, Senior Review Officer and Coordinator of a School Support Centre and has taught science (Head of Department) and mathematics in secondary schools.

 Neil researches, consults and lectures in the area of leadership, management and change.
 His interests include educational, school leadership, the principalship, change, aspiring leaders, future leaders, middle-level leaders, preparing future leaders, ethical dilemmas faced by leaders.

 His expertise in the educational leadership and management area has been acknowledged through invitations to present conference key-note addresses, to guest edit leadership journals and act as course moderator and program review member for leadership post-graduate programs.